 This refers to the different ways a node can change.
-It helps to think of ZooKeeper as maintaining two lists of watches: data watches and child watches. getData() and exists() set data watches. getChildren() sets child watches.
-Alternatively, it may help to think of watches being set according to the kind of data returned. getData() and exists() return information about the data of the node, whereas getChildren() returns a list of children.
+ZooKeeper maintains two lists of watches: data watches and child watches. getData() and exists() set data watches. getChildren() sets child watches.
 Thus, setData() will trigger data watches for the znode being set (assuming the set is successful).
 A successful create() will trigger a data watch for the znode being created and a child watch for the parent znode.
 A successful delete() will trigger both a data watch and a child watch (since there can be no more children) for a znode being deleted as well as a child watch for the parent znode.

 Watches are maintained locally at the ZooKeeper server to which the client is connected.
 This allows watches to be light weight to set, maintain, and dispatch.
 When a client connects to a new server, the watch will be triggered for any session events.
 Watches will not be received while disconnected from a server.
 When a client reconnects, any previously registered watches will be reregistered and triggered if needed.
 In general this all occurs transparently.
-There is one case where a watch may be missed: a watch for the existance of a znode not yet created will be missed if the znode is created and deleted while disconnected.
+There is one case where a watch may be missed: a watch for the existence of a znode not yet created will be missed if the znode is created and deleted while disconnected.